MysteryPancake/Discord-Reposter/README.md

 However, the bot needs to be in both servers for this to work.

-You can even use webhooks to repost messages if you run [coolbot.js](https://github.com/MysteryPancake/Discord-Reposter/blob/master/coolbot.js)!

 ## Commands
 ### Repost To
 *Reposts to a channel.*